erikjoh/strongbox/SRS.md

 ### Functional requirement 1.2
 ID: R2

-Title: Storage existence
+Title: Storage existence check

-Description: Given a repository id and path which is located on a non-existant storage an RepositoryMappingException should be raised by resolveArgument
+Description: Given a storage id for a storage which does not exist a RepositoryMappingException exception should be raised by the resolveArgument method (part of the HandlerMethodArgumentResolver interface).
+Otherwise, the procedure should continue.

 DEP:

 ### Functional requirement 1.3
 ID: R3

-Title: Repository existence
+Title: Repository existence check

-Description: Given a repository id and path which where the repository is invalid RepositoryMappingException should be raised by resolveArgument
+Description: Given a storage instance (depends on R2) and a repository id for a repository which does not exist a RepositoryMappingException exception should be raised by the resolveArgument method (part of the HandlerMethodArgumentResolver interface).
+Otherwise, the procedure should continue.

 DEP: R2

 ### Functional requirement 1.4
 ID: R4

-Title: Is in service
+Title: Is in service check

-Description: Given a repository id and path which where the repository is not in service an RepositoryMappingException should be raised by resolveArgument
+Description: Given a repository instance (depends on R3) a RepositoryMappingException exception should be raised if the repository is not in service (checked by repository.isInService) by the resolveArgument method (part of the HandlerMethodArgumentResolver interface).
+Otherwise, the procedure should continue.

 DEP: R2, R3